How Impedance Discontinuities Affect Signal Integrity

 - Avoid branches: If signals have to be shared by several chips, daisy-chain the traces to connect the circuits in preference to using branches.
 Alternatively, a matched buffer device could be used to transfer the signal to a branch.

 - Signal return paths: Make sure that signal returns follow the same route as the signal line.
 If using a ground plane, ensure there are no splits that interrupt the return signal path.
 Ensure there is a solid plane underneath the trace through the entire length with no splits or cuts.
 If there is no solid plane, use a thick return trace, which should cover the trace lengthwise and the height of the dielectric three times over.

 - Via design: Lay out the high frequency traces on one layer as far apart as possible.
 If vias are required, use microvias instead of traditional vias.
-Because vias have significantly different capacitance and inductance characteristics, minimize their use on signal traces, and where they are required, use microvias that have a much smaller capacitance and inductance of standard vias.
+Because vias have significantly different capacitance and inductance characteristics, minimize their use on signal traces.
+Where they are required, use microvias that have a much smaller capacitance and inductance of standard vias.
 The microvia also help keep the stub length as short as possible.
 An alternative is to use high-density interconnect (HDI) PCB technology.

-The detrimental effects of impedance discontinuities are severe and cannot be ignored in digital PCB circuits operating at high clock frequencies.
-Careful attention needs to be given to controlling these effects by adhering to sound design practices and, where possible, using advanced PCB design software to assess and reduce impedance discontinuities.
+The detrimental effects of impedance discontinuities are severe.
+You can’t ignore them in digital PCB circuits operating at high clock frequencies.
+You should be careful when controlling these effects by adhering to sound design practices and, where possible, using advanced PCB design software to assess and reduce impedance discontinuities.

 Sierra created a design guide to help you master controlled impedance: